-The core vaccination is known as F3 orFCRVP, which stands for Feline Viral Rhinotracheitis Calicivirus and Panleukopenia.
+The core vaccination (F3 or FCRVP), which stands for Feline Viral Rhinotracheitis Calicivirus and Panleukopenia.
 Core vaccines are vaccinations which should be given to all cats regardless of location.

 * The rabies vaccine is compulsory in most states of the United States of America.